hammer-ian/JavaScriptPoWBlockchain/README.md

 **New Blockchain Features**
 * Account model to enable “state” to be maintained on blockchain
-  * Account validation: debit checks, accounts nonces
+  * Account validations include address/debit checks and accounts nonces to ensure txns processed in correct sequence
-  * Like Ethereum the blockchain does not require the credit account to exist until a txn is processed crediting that account
+  * Like Ethereum the blockchain does not require the credit account to exist until a txn is processed which credits that address
 * Transaction lifecyle
-  * txn created -> txn validated -> txn added to pending pool -> txn selected for block -> txn re-validated -> txn state processed -> txn added to block -> txn removed from pending pool
+  * txn created -> txn validated -> txn added to pending pool -> txn selected for block by miner -> txn re-validated -> txn state processed -> txn added to block -> txn removed from pending pool -> block broadcast to the network -> receiving block processes txn state
 * Miner algorithm to select transactions for new blocks
   * Algorithm prioritizes transactions based on their gas, whilst still ensuring txns for the same account are processed in the correct order (using account nonce)